makerdao/endgame-docs/concepts/stances.md

 The main changes to the protocol under this stance are:
 - No easily seizable RWA collateral is allowed.
-- The Target Rate and Target Price of DAI are determined without reference to [Peg Stability Mechanisms](peg-stability-mechanisms.md) or prices of other currencies.
+- The Target Rate and Target Price of DAI are determined without reference to [Peg Stability Mechanisms](concepts/peg-stability-mechanisms.md) or prices of other currencies respectively.

+>Page last reviewed: 2023-01-27
+>Next review due: 2023-04-27